1,000+ Opportunities

 Statewide Relay System: Individuals, who are hearing and/or speech impaired and have a TTY, may contact the Department through the Statewide Relay System by calling (800) 833-7352 (TTY) or (800) 833-0920 (voice).
 The relay operator should be asked to call DED at (800) 426-6505 or (402) 471-3111.

-Based on current listing details, eligibility includes: Federally Qualified Health Centers located in metropolitan class cities in Nebraska.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Federally Qualified Health Centers located in a city of the metropolitan class in Nebraska.
+Confirm the full requirements in the official notice before applying.